 The White House Cook Book (1913)

-Put two pints of cream into two bowls; with one bowl mix six ounces of powdered loaf sugar, the juice of two large lemons and two glassfuls of white wine; then add the other pint of cream and stir the whole very hard; boil two ounces of gelatin with four small teacupfuls of water till reduced to one-half; then stir the mixture lukewarm into the other ingredients; put them in a glass dish to congeal.
+To make this Italian cream dessert recipe, put two pints of cream into two bowls; with one bowl mix six ounces of powdered loaf sugar, the juice of two large lemons and two glassfuls of white wine; then add the other pint of cream and stir the whole very hard; boil two ounces of gelatin with four small teacupfuls of water till reduced to one-half; then stir the mixture lukewarm into the other ingredients; put them in a glass dish to congeal.

 Ingredients: 1/2 pint of cream, 1/2 pint of milk, 1 oz of gelatin, sugar to taste, the yolks of 4 eggs, the thin rind and strained juice of 1 lemon.